css4j/echosvg/CONTRIBUTING.md

 annotation(s)) must end with `Test`.
 This makes easier to tell the actual tests apart from their helper classes.

-2) It is acceptable to mix tests and main source code in the same commit, as it is immediately obvious to the reviewers which are which, and the tests offer an insight of what the commit is trying to achieve.
-You do not need to mention the tests in the commit message.
+2) If the test requires access to package-visible elements, it should go into the `src/tests` source set of that module.
+Otherwise, it probably belongs to the `echosvg-test` project.
+In general, if the test actually checks stuff that belongs to several modules, it should go into `echosvg-test`.

 3) Tests should not involve remote network connections, unless the subject of that test is to check the connection or its security.